FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 ### Setting up your Lichess configuration and Compiling the Web App.
 1. Fork the lila project on github and clone it from your repository using git.

-1. Set up the submodules by executing the following command: `git submodule update –init –recursive`.
+1. Set up the submodules by executing the following command: `git submodule update --init --recursive`.

 1. Add the base application configuration file to the `conf` directory in the checked out project. **This must be retrieved from Ornicar himself.**